Customer Feedback Survey Emails: How To Increase Open Rates

 Customer Feedback Survey Emails Need A Human Touch

 Write an email subject line that catches their interest.
-Be quick, clear, direct, and grateful.
-Show your humble intent, and speak directly to the person who’s opening the email.
+Be quick, direct, and grateful.
+Show your intentions clearly, and speak directly to the person who’s opening the email.
 Convey the importance of their contribution in clear, direct terms.
+Check out our blog post, Why is employee engagement important, to get more tips on how to personalize and include your audience.